nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 898
 00:54:30,811 --> 00:54:34,712
-[SPEAKER_06]: and the users is like a huge because I just got an email from Joe
+[SPEAKER_06]: and the users is like a huge because I just got an email from Jeff

 899
 00:54:34,692 --> 00:54:39,100